Magneto-optical Kerr-effect measurements under pulsed magnetic fields over 40 T using a compact sample fixture: Acknowledgements

 \section{Acknowledgements}

 We acknowledge Y.~H.~Matsuda, Y.~Ishii, M.~Tokunaga, and H.~Mitamura for valuable comments and discussions.
-We also thank I.~Kakeya, Y.~Gotoh, G.~Kawabuchi, G.~Watanabe, J.~Xia, C.~Farhang, and J.~Wang for technical assistance.
+We also thank Y. Hu, K.~Yada, G.~Kawabuchi, G.~Watanabe, J.~Xia, C.~Farhang, J.~Wang, I.~Kakeya, Y.~Gotoh for technical assistance.
 We acknowledge Photonic Science Technology for development of ferrule-based GI-lens focusers.
 This work was supported by Grant-in-Aids for Academic Transformation Area Research (A) ``1000 Tesla Science’’ (KAKENHI Grant Nos.~23H04859 and 23H04861) from the Japan Society for the Promotion of Science (JSPS), by Grant-in-Aids for Scientific Research (KAKENHI Grant Nos.~JP24H00194, JP23K17670, JP22H01168) from JSPS, by Japan Science and Technology Agency (JST) FOREST program (Grant No.~JPMJFR222W), by ISHIZUE 2023 of Kyoto University Research Development Program, by Iketani Science and Technology Foundation (Grant No.~0361078-A), and by The Mitsubishi Foundation (Grant No.~202410051).
 We acknowledge support for the construction of experimental setups from Research Equipment Development Support Room of the Graduate School of Science, Kyoto University; and support for liquid helium and nitrogen supplies from Low Temperature and Materials Sciences Division, Agency for Health, Safety and Environment, Kyoto University.